WebReflection/uhtml/docs/README.md

   <summary><strong>what makes a node unique ?</strong></summary>
   <div markdown=1>

-The *tag* in template literals *tags* primitives make a node unique.
+The *tag* in template literals *tags* primitives makes a node unique.
 This means that anywhere in your code there is a *tag* with a literal attached, that resulting node will be known, pre-parsed, cache-able, hence unique, in the whole rendering stack.

 ```js
 // a tag receives a unique template + ...values